Crsarmv7l/My-TTGO-Watch/README.md

 - AP Beacon Spam.
 Turn on wifi in settings with the right switch.
 Go into the subsettings and turn on the beacon spam switch.
 Beacon spam continues until turned off.
 This is a straight integration of the Beacon Spam found here: https://github.com/justcallmekoko/ESP32Marauder/ with minimal enhancements.
      - Unlike deauth, beacon spam isn't triggered by a specific packet.
 Maybe I will dig more into triggering on a probe request, but the packet building will        need to speed up substantially.
 It simply builds and sends beacon packets constantly.

-Can Work, but doesn't:
-- Music Control IS implimented in Amazfish, but I have little interest in fixing it to work.
-Maybe in the future.
-- Step sync via message (dunno why it isn't working really)
-- Battery sync same as above.
-Battery UUID is correct, battery message has the correct triggers but amazfish isn't reading it.
-Might be formatting?
-  - Due to the above, both Step sync and Battery level were removed
+Both Step sync and Battery level were removed

 # DISCLAIMER:
 This is very much a work in progress and my coding isn't fantastic or elegant.
 I take no responsiility for any damage caused by you running this firmware.
 It shouldn't damage anything, but if you are concerned feel free to go through the code.
 I run this firmware myself on a TTGO T-watch 2020 v1 with Amazfish 2.0.3 on SailfishOS 4.2.